Wantagh State Parkway: Route, Exits & Jones Beach Access

 Notable Facts

-• Serves as one of the most direct north–south routes to Jones Beach, especially for Nassau’s central/eastern communities.
+• Today it remains one of the most direct north-south routes to Jones Beach State Park for many central and eastern Nassau communities.